zhangwei03020915/abp/docs/en/tutorials/microservice/part-02.md

 The new microservice has its own separate .NET solution that includes three packages (.NET projects):

-* `CloudCrm.Catalog` is the main project that you will implement your service.
+* `CloudCrm.CatalogService` is the main project that you will implement your service.
 It typically contains your [entities](../../framework/architecture/domain-driven-design/entities.md), [repositories](../../framework/architecture/domain-driven-design/repositories.md), [application services](../../framework/architecture/domain-driven-design/application-services.md), API controllers, etc.
-* `CloudCrm.Catalog.Contracts` project can be shared with the other services and applications.
+* `CloudCrm.CatalogService.Contracts` project can be shared with the other services and applications.
 It typically contains interfaces of your [application services](../../framework/architecture/domain-driven-design/application-services.md), [data transfer objects](../../framework/architecture/domain-driven-design/data-transfer-objects.md), and some other types you may want to share with the clients of this microservice.
-* `CloudCrm.Catalog.Tests` is for building your unit and integration tests for this microservice.
+* `CloudCrm.CatalogService.Tests` is for building your unit and integration tests for this microservice.

 ### Opening the Service in an IDE